nice-digital/nice-design-system/foundations/typography.md

 ## Links

-- links should follow the same sizing as containing copy
+- links should follow the same sizing as containing copyk
-- use underline and colour to maximise [perceived affordance](http://www.jnd.org/dn.mss/affordances_and.html){:target="_blank"}
 - use `rel="external"`, `rel="next"` and `rel="previous"` where applicable
 - visually distinguish external links